 Enable Reverse Geocoding of GPS Coordinates To Provide Address Suggestions

 Allows Lightroom to send your photo's GPS coordinates, if available, to Google so that Lightroom can determine the city, state, and country of the photo and add that information into the IPTC Location metadata.

 Export Reverse Geocoding Suggestions Whenever Address Fields Are Empty

 If selected, Lightroom includes Google-suggested IPTC Location metadata in photos when you export them.

 Optimize the catalog

-After you have imported, edited, and perhaps removed a number of files, you may have to wait a significant amount of time while working in Lightroom.
+After you have imported, edited, and perhaps removed a number of files, Lightroom may run slower.
 When that happens, optimize your catalog to improve performance.